ClubComputacionCuantica/sudoku-nisq-benchmark/README.md

 - Optimize circuit designs for better scalability.
 - Extend support for additional quantum hardware providers.
 - Develop new encoding strategies for improved efficiency.

 ---

+### Documentation & Versioning

+The hosted documentation currently tracks the active development branch (`dev`).
+Once the project stabilizes, the docs workflow will switch to `main` and versioned snapshots (tags) may be published for each release (e.g., `v0.x`).
+Until then, source links in API pages reference the `dev` branch.

+---